 ‘Setting’ can refer to two different things in engagement rings: Setting type means the metalwork technique used by the jeweller to secure the diamond or gem in place so it doesn’t fall out.
 Setting style means the design and overall look of the ring.

-This is how the diamond or gem is held in place so it doesn’t fall out.
-Here are the most popular setting types:
+Remember, this is all about how the diamond or gem is held in place so it doesn’t fall out.
+Here are the most popular setting types people buy:

 In a claw setting, a diamond or gem is held in place by tiny slivers of metal known as ‘claws’.
 These form a sort of ‘basket’ around the diamond.
 The claw tips bend over the stone’s edges to secure it firmly to the ring.